FSP-SAF-203P — Revised 9 Jan 2023

 - Please note, not all spaces are suitable for large cosplays or stilts.
 Please see the security desk for more information.

 - Clothing, cosplay, and props must not utilize confetti, glitter, or birdseed in their construction.

 - Cosplays should be appropriate for a family environment.
-Cosplays that are culturally insensitive, derogatory, sexually explicit, and/or mocking are prohibited.
+Cosplays that are culturally insensitive, derogatory, and/or mocking are prohibited.
 Political cosplays are also prohibited.

 - Some examples of inappropriate cosplays include, but are not limited to:

 - Intentionally changing your body features to mimic the racial features of another real-life race;

 - Dressing as a Nazi or using Nazi slogans or imagery;

 - Ahegao-style clothing; or